Birdfeeding

 [personal profile] ysabetwordsmith

-Today is cloudy and mild.
+Today is mostly sunny and hot.

 I fed the birds.
 I've seen a few sparrows and house finches.